l300lvl/Minimalism-Gnome-Shell/README.md

 **[Gnome.org's Extensions](https://extensions.gnome.org/)**

 [Launch And Expose](https://extensions.gnome.org/extension/811/launch-and-expose/)
-Show all running windows in an overview when clicking in the upper right corner, show all app in an overview when clicking in the upper left corner.
+Show all running windows in an overview when clicking in the upper right corner, show all apps in an overview when clicking in the upper left corner.

 [Hide Dash X](https://extensions.gnome.org/extension/805/hide-dash/)
 Hide the dash from the activities overview.